OfficeDev/teams-toolkit/templates/scenarios/js/dashboard-tab/README.md

 ## Introduction

-This is a Teams tab dashboard app that uses the [Fluent UI](https://react.fluentui.dev/?path=/docs/concepts-introduction--page) and the [Microsoft Graph API](https://learn.microsoft.com/en-us/graph/use-the-api) to display a user's profile information and recent Teams activity.
+This is a dashboard tab app that embed a canvas containing multiple cards that provide an overview of data or content in Microsoft Teams.

 ![Default theme](./public/dashboard.png)